Empathy gap: Cognitive empathy gaps

-Failures in cognitive empathy (also referred to as "perspective-taking") may sometimes result from a lack of ability.
+Failures in cognitive empathy (also referred to as perspective-taking) may sometimes result from a lack of ability.
 For example, young children often engage in failures of perspective-taking (e.g., on false belief tasks) due to underdeveloped social cognitive abilities.
-Additionally, neurodivergent individuals often face difficulties inferring others' emotional and cognitive states.
+Neurodivergent individuals often face difficulties inferring others' emotional and cognitive states, though the double empathy problem proposes that the problem is mutual, occurring as well in non-neurodivergent individuals' struggle to understand and relate to neurodivergent people.
 Failures in cognitive empathy may also result from cognitive biases that impair one's ability to understand another's perspective (for example, see the related concept of naive realism.)

 One's ability to perspective-take may be limited by one's current emotional state.
 For example, behavioral economics research has described a number of failures in empathy that occur due to emotional influences on perspective-taking when people make social predictions.
-People may either fail to accurately predict one's own preferences and decisions (intrapersonal empathy gaps), or to consider how others’ preferences might differ from one's own (interpersonal empathy gaps).
-For example, people not owning a certain good, underestimate their attachment to that good were they to own it.
+People may either fail to accurately predict one's own preferences and decisions (intrapersonal empathy gaps), or to consider how others' preferences might differ from one's own (interpersonal empathy gaps).
+For example, people not owning a certain good underestimate their attachment to that good were they to own it.

 In other circumstances, failures in cognitive empathy may occur due to a lack of motivation.
 For example, people are less likely to take the perspective of outgroup members with whom they disagree.

 Affective empathy gaps

 Affective (i.e. emotional) empathy gaps may describe instances in which an observer and target do not experience similar emotions, or when an observer does not experience anticipated emotional responses toward a target, such as sympathy and compassion.

 Certain affective empathy gaps may be driven by a limited ability to share another's emotions.
 For example, psychopathy is characterized by impairments in emotional empathy.

 Individuals may be motivated to avoid empathizing with others' emotions due to the emotional costs of doing so.
-For example, according to C.D.
-Batson's model of empathy, empathizing with others may either result in empathic concern (i.e. feelings of warmth and concern for another) or personal distress (i.e. when another's distress causes distress for the self).
+For example, according to C. D. Batson's model of empathy, empathizing with others may either result in empathic concern (i.e. feelings of warmth and concern for another) or personal distress (i.e. when another's distress causes distress for the self).
 A trait-level tendency to experience personal distress (vs. empathic concern) may motivate individuals to avoid situations which would require them to empathize with others, and indeed predicts reduced helping behavior.